There’s no question that a healthy eating plan should include plenty of protein. The trick is to focus on real foods — that means foods from plants.

 "The key is finding enough plant-based proteins on your plate at every meal: breakfast, lunch, and dinner," says Dr. Batiste.
 "If you choose to eat animal-rich proteins, they need to be small amounts."

-If you’re not sure whether you’re already getting enough protein, you can use a tool like the U.S. Department of Agriculture’s online nutrition calculator to find out how much you might need.
+Not sure whether you’re getting enough protein?
+A tool like the U.S. Department of Agriculture’s online nutrition calculator can help you find out how much you might need.

 Focus on protein "packages"

 If you do need more protein in your diet, or if you’re looking for healthier protein choices, think about the whole picture, not just a number.

 "We focus too much on carbohydrates, proteins, or fat, and that’s the wrong approach," Dr. Batiste says.
 "We need to focus on food, and say, ‘Is it healthful or not in general?’"
 In other words, where you get your protein is just as important as how much.